 Have you taken the GMAT before?

-Being one of the most highly selective colleges in the world, MIT’s acceptance rate is about 6.7%.
-And the number is even lower for international applicants.
+Being one of the most highly selective colleges in the world, MIT’s acceptance rate is about 6.7%, and the number is even lower for international applicants.
 Out of thousands who apply, only 458 international students are accepted to MIT’s undergraduate program.
-And if you’re wondering about how to get into MIT for masters from India, the good news is that the numbers are slightly better.
+And if you’re wondering about how to get into Massachusetts institute of technology for masters from India, the good news is that the numbers are slightly better.

 There are 3,331 international students enrolled in degree programs at MIT—458 undergraduates (10%) and 2,873 graduate students (41%)—for the academic year 2019-2020.
 Additionally, there is 644 exchange, visiting, cross-registered, and special international students on campus.
 (Source – MIT website)